The Masters: When it starts, how to watch, betting odds for golf's first major of 2024

 HOW CAN I WATCH THE MASTERS?

-The Masters streams on its website the first round at 8:15 a.m.
-Thursday and throughout the day, and cameras highlight holes and groups.
+The Masters streams on its website throughout the day, and cameras highlight holes and groups.
 The first two rounds are broadcast on ESPN beginning at 3 p.m.
 Thursday and Friday.
 CBS has the final two rounds Saturday at 3 p.m. and Sunday at 2 p.m.
 The tournament also is streamed on ESPN+, Paramount+ and Fubo+.

 WHAT ARE THE BETTING ODDS FOR THE MASTERS?